diambra/arena/README.md

 env.close()
 ```

-In the repo you find **python notebooks included**, showing in detail how to:
+In the repository you find **python notebooks included**, showing in detail how to:
 - Use DIAMBRA Gym Class (`DiambraGymTest.ipynb`)
 - Use DIAMBRA Gym Wrappers (`DiambraGymWrapTest.ipynb`)
 - Train a state of the art Reinforcement Learning algorithm (`DiambraAIAgent.ipynb`)